 Control Access To Certain Areas

 To avoid giving out numerous key cards to employees, use an intercom system to allow or deny access.
-It’s a simple, yet highly effective security measure.
+It’s a simple yet highly effective security measure.
 Only a select few employees get full-time access to areas.
 When someone else needs to enter, they request permission via the intercom.
 The employees inside press a button to temporarily open the door.

 This type of security access is often used at entry points to restrict access to your business.
 Parking lots may also use this method to ensure only employees and authorized visitors get in.

-Compliment Surveillance Systems
+Complement Surveillance Systems